Shanker Ramakrishnan

 Shanker Ramakrishnan is an Indian film screenwriter, director, producer and actor, who works primarily in the Malayalam cinema.

 Career

-He started his career immediately after completing post-graduation from the School of Management Studies, CUSAT.
+He is Law Graduate (LL.B) from Government Law College, Thiruvananthapuram and He started his career immediately after completing post-graduation from the School of Management Studies, CUSAT.

 In the collective film Kerala Café, Shankar scripted and directed the critically acclaimed film segment "Island Express".
 Prithviraj who played the lead character “Leon” in the film invited Shankar to write August Cinema's maiden venture “Urumi”.
 Urumi was a historical drama film directed and filmed by Santosh Sivan with Prithviraj and Genelia in the lead roles.
 The movie created a turning point in Shankar's artistic career and gave him opportunities to work on the wider canvas.

 V. K. Prakash, the National Award winner, invited Shankar to write the Malayalam version of the Hindi film "Freaky Chakra".
 The Malayalam version was titled "Netholi oru Cheriya Meen Alla" and was a postmodern experimental film starring Fahadh Faasil and Kamalinee Mukherjee.